Specifications | |

 This is a desktop board using intel hardware (circa ~2009, ICH7 southbridge, similar performance-wise to the ThinkPad X200.
 It can make for quite a nifty desktop.
 Powered by Canoeboot.

 IDE on the board is untested, but it might be possible to use a SATA HDD using an IDE SATA adapter.
 The SATA ports do work, but it’s IDE emulation.
 The emulation is slow in DMA mode sia SeaBIOS, so SeaBIOS is configured to use PIO mode on this board.
-This SeaBIOS configuration does not affect the GNU+Linux kernel.
+This SeaBIOS configuration does not affect the Linux kernel.

 hwaddress ether macaddressgoeshere